 We do not automatically rebalance your account balance back to your original chosen proportions.
-You can choose to allow the better performing option(s) to increase as a proportion of your total account balance or you can periodically review and switch your investment options to keep the proportions you originally selected.
+If you wish to keep the proportions you originally selected you will need to periodically review and switch your investment options to maintain the proportions.
+Otherwise, the better performing option(s) may increase as a proportion of your total balance.